m4opt/m4opt/docs/guide/fov.rst

 ------------------

-You can also read field of view shapes from common region files using :meth:`~regions.Region.read`.
+You can also read field of view shapes from common region files using :meth:`regions.Regions.read`.
 For example, here is a `DS9 region file <https://ds9.si.edu/doc/ref/region.html>`_ describing the field of view of the `Wide-Field Instrument <https://roman.gsfc.nasa.gov/science/WFI_technical.html>`_ on the `Nancy Grace Roman Space Telescope <https://roman.gsfc.nasa.gov>`_: